 How to recover data from an SSD drive

 Since the SSD drive has a limited number of write cycles, there is a risk of data loss.
-Based on this, we want to tell you how to recover data from an SSD drive yourself.
+Based on that, we want to tell you how to recover data from an SSD drive by yourself.

-First, let’s look at the main reasons for data loss with SSD:
+First, let’s look at the main reasons for data loss from an SSD:

 - damage to electrical and physical components;

-- file corruption caused by software or operating system malfunction;
+- file corruption caused by software problems or an operating system malfunction;

 - virus attacks.

-The process of deleting files on an SSD is fundamentally different from the process of deleting files on a traditional hard drive.
+The process of deleting files from an SSD is fundamentally different from the process of deleting files from a conventional hard drive.

-If the file is deleted on a regular hard disk, then this is only an index.
-That is, the real component still remains, until this space is overwritten by the new files.
-In the SSD-drive content will be deleted immediately under the influence of the TRIM command.
+If the file is deleted from a regular hard disk, then this is only an index that you delete.
+That is, the real data still remains there until this space is overwritten by new files.
+In an SSD, contents will be deleted immediately by the TRIM command.

-Then, what is TRIM?
-When you write new data to a mechanical hard disk, Windows will allow the disks to first erase previous data.
+What is TRIM, then?
+When you write new data to a mechanical hard disk, Windows will allow the disks to erase previous data first.
 Then the new data will be placed in the appropriate place.
-When you simply perform the delete operation, Windows will mark the corresponding space as accessible, but will not delete the contents of the actual file.
+When you simply perform the delete operation, Windows will mark the corresponding space as available for writing, but will not delete the contents of the actual file.

-However, when Windows recognizes the SSD and confirms that TRIM is supported, it will immediately delete the file instead of creating a special tag.
+However, when Windows recognizes an SSD and confirms that TRIM is supported, it will immediately delete the file instead of creating a special tag.

 Fortunately, SSD data recovery is possible under the following conditions:

-- Restore files is possible if you connect the SSD-drive to your computer as an external hard drive via USB-port;
+- It is possible to restore files if you connect the SSD to your computer as an external hard drive via a USB port;

-- Data is restored when using SSD in a RAID array.
-Since TRIM is not supported in this disk array;
+- Data is restored when using an SSD in a RAID array, since TRIM is not supported in this disk array;

-- Support for TRIM introduced since Windows Vista.
-Therefore, when using Windows Vista and earlier versions, the TRIM command is not supported.
-And this means that data recovery is possible;
+- TRIM support has been introduced since Windows Vista.
+Therefore, for Windows Vista and earlier versions the TRIM command is not supported, and it means that data recovery is possible;

-- If the file system crashes, the disk is not readable or not at all, your deleted files can be restored.
-Because the TRIM team was not called;
+- If the file system crashes, the disk is not readable or not available at all, your deleted files can be restored, because the TRIM team was not applied;

-Which programs will help you recover data from SSDs?
+Which programs can help you recover data from SSDs?

 Magic Partition Recovery

 The product recovers all deleted files and folders almost instantly.
-Supporting the restoration of all types of files, including Office documents, digital photos, MP3 and ZIP archives.
-This program will quickly and reliably return all your data.
-If you have cleared the trash or deleted an important document without its participation, formatted the memory card or “lost” your files on an unavailable hard disk, Magic Uneraser will help in any situation.
-Magic Uneraser supports all types of media, including hard drives, SSD disks, flash drives and memory cards.
+As this program supports recovery of all file types, including MS Office documents, digital photos, MP3 and ZIP archives, it will quickly and reliably resurrect all your data.
+If you have cleared the Recycle Bin or deleted an important document without sending it to the Bin, formatted the memory card or lost your files on a hard disk no longer available, Magic Uneraser will help you in any situation.
+Magic Uneraser supports all types of media, including hard drives, SSD drives, USB flash drives and memory cards.